Search: Advanced search

 Please enter a keyword or ID

 The RSPCA strongly supports the breeding of poll animals (animals without horns) to avoid having to perform the procedure.
-Where disbudding and dehorning is performed, the RSPCA believes that animals must be given an anaesthetic and pain relief.
-The RSPCA believes that appropriate pain prevention and/or pain relief must be given for any invasive procedure.
+Where disbudding and dehorning is performed, the RSPCA believes that all animals must be given an anaesthetic and pain relief.
+The RSPCA believes that appropriate pain prevention and pain relief must be given for any invasive procedure.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.